phalcon/documentation/docs/tutorial-vokuro.md

 ### Config
 **acl.php**

 Looking at the `config/` folder, you will notice four files.
 There is no need for you to change these files to start the application but if you wish to customize it, this is the place to visit.
-The `acl.php` file returns an array of _routes_ that controls which routes are visible to only logged-in users.
+The `acl.php` file returns an array of _routes_ that controls which routes are visible to only logged in users.

 The current setup will require a user to be logged in, if they visit these routes: